 For maximum annual electricity production, a solar array should be installed at approximately a 30–45 degree angle to the horizon.
 Most homes in New England have roofs that are pitched at 33 degrees or more so that they can shed snow and ice.
 A solar electric system can also be installed at a shallower tilt, though it may produce slightly less electricity.
-Residents seeking a visual representation of how panel orientation and tilt may impact their system production can use the online Solmetric solar exposure tool.
+To see a visual representation of how panel orientation and tilt may impact your system production, use the online Solmetric solar exposure tool.

 Even a small amount of shading on solar panels can reduce a solar electric system’s productivity.
 Ideally, a system should have no shade for at least 6 hours a day.
 A system should be sited to maximize its direct exposure to sunlight and to avoid shading by a home’s structural elements (such as dormers or chimneys), nearby trees and vegetation (including smaller trees that could later become obstacles), or other buildings.
-Technologies like micro-inverters or DC-Optimizers enable solar electric systems to be somewhat more shade tolerant, as the shading will only affect the panels that are directly shaded, rather than reducing the output of the entire system.
-A solar installer will present options to help a customer maximize solar production for their site.
+Technologies like micro-inverters or DC optimizers enable solar electric systems to be somewhat more shade tolerant, as the shading will only affect the panels that are directly shaded, rather than reducing the output of the entire system.
+A solar installer will present options to help you maximize solar production for your site.

 The installer should conduct a thorough shading analysis of the roof or proposed location of a ground-mounted system, identifying the best location and configuration to avoid shading by trees and roof protrusions.
-Customers should ensure their solar installer fully explains the results of a shading analysis for their proposed system to be sure they have an accurate assessment of the amount of electricity that their system is likely to produce.
+Make sure your solar installer fully explains the results of a shading analysis for your proposed system to be sure you have an accurate assessment of the amount of electricity that your system is likely to produce.

-With the guidance of a solar installer, homeowners should evaluate the structural condition of their roof and shingles before a system is installed to ensure that roof repairs or replacement will not be necessary in the near future.
-Removal of a solar electric system may add cost to a future roof replacement, as a solar installer or electrician would need to remove the panels and re-install them once the roofing was complete.
+With the guidance of a solar installer, you should evaluate the structural condition of your roof and shingles before a system is installed to ensure that roof repairs or replacement will not be necessary in the near future.
+Removal of a solar electric system may add cost to a future roof replacement, as a solar installer or electrician would need to remove the panels and reinstall them once the roofing was complete.

 Ideally, any necessary roof repairs should be made before a solar electric system is installed.
 Although the panels may act as a shield for sun or rain directly hitting the roof, potentially prolonging the roof life, some installers recommend replacement if the roof has a remaining lifetime of eight years or less.